BinuraRanasingha/Python-Algorithms-and-Patterns/README.md

 # Python-Algorithms-and-Patterns

-These are for study purposes only
+These are various kinds of patterns implemented using python.